olivergirard/BaconMachine/README.md

   - Make cipher_array and language_array global.
   - Create multiple size variables.
   - Allow for user input of (virtually) any size.
 I'm hoping this is possible with the usage of %m?
-- **Prevent certain combinations that cannot be pronounced.** Most of these are done save for "we" but further testing is needed.

 ## General Baconian cipher information
 A copy of the Baconian cipher that will be used in this program can be found [here](https://www.cryptogram.org/downloads/aca.info/ciphers/Baconian.pdf).